 - Completed application form.

 - Application fee of $30 U.S. currency payable online through LSAC, or by check or money order drawn on a U.S. bank.
 The check or money order must be made payable to Florida State University.
 Foreign money orders are not accepted.
-The applicant's complete name and date of birth should be clearly indicated on all methods of payment.
+The applicant's complete name and date of birth should be clearly indicated on all methods of payment. *We are currently waiving this fee for fall 2017 applications.

 - Two letters of recommendation.
 At least one letter of recommendation should be from an academic instructor familiar with the student's work.